Topological order and Fractons from Gauging Exponential Symmetries: 2D exponential symmetries and Beyond

 The gauge transformations and the gauge flux above define a $U(1)$ gauge theory, which likely to be confined in 2+1D.
 Since we are interested in deconfined phases we, again, discretize the $U(1)$ gauge group down to $\mathbb{Z}_N$.
 There are two $\mathbb{Z}_N$ degrees of freedom at each vertex of the square lattice and the resulting gauge theory can be written as

-The low-energy physics of this model can be studied in a similar way as the one proposed in Sec. \ref{sec:two}, which we do not detail here.
-In general, we expect it to behave similarly to the low-energy physics of Hamiltonian in Eq. \eqref{model1}, presenting an exotic manifestation of UV/IR mixing and constrained particle mobility.
-We expect these two models to differ from each other only in some minor aspects, as the explicit expression for the GSD and the particle-bound states configurations created at the endpoints of open string operators.
+The low-energy physics of this model can be analyzed in the same manner as described in Sec.~\ref{sec:two}, which we do not repeat here.
+In general, it is expected to behave similarly to the Hamiltonian in Eq.~\eqref{model1}, differing only in minor aspects such as the explicit form of the ground-state degeneracy and the configurations of particle–bound states created at the endpoints of open string operators.